Investigate Media over QUIC for interactive and streaming media delivery

 Summary

 Streaming media services (think Netflix, Amazon Prime Video, Spotify) offer reliability with massive scale (they can stream to millions of users at relatively low cost) but end up with high latency.
-Real time collaboration services (think Webex, Zoom) offer low latency (these are highly interactive) but don’t scale as well (cost per sub is *much* higher than streaming services).
-Some recent developments aim to offer the best of both worlds: low latency (and interactivity) *and* high scale (low cost) allowing the application to adjust the tradeoff between one extreme or the other or anywhere in between.
-One such technology is MoQ (media over QUIC) utilizing a publish/subscribe architecture over the QUIC protocol in a way that is CDN friendly
+Real-time collaboration services (think Webex, Zoom) offer low latency (these are highly interactive) but don’t scale as well (cost per subscriber is much higher than streaming services).
+Some recent developments aim to offer the best of both worlds: low latency (and interactivity) and high scale (low cost) allowing the application to adjust the tradeoff between one extreme or the other or anywhere in between.
+One such technology is MoQ (media over QUIC) utilizing a publish/subscribe architecture over the QUIC protocol in a way that is CDN friendly.

 Research Desired

-Cisco is soliciting research proposals towards studying these next generation low latency, scalable media delivery services.
+Cisco is soliciting research proposals towards studying these next-generation low latency, scalable media delivery services.
 These are complex technologies with dynamics that must be examined carefully.
 Specific topics of interest include but are not limited to the following:

-• Impact of MoQ (and/or similar technologies) on congestion control, priorities and response at CDNs
+• Impact of MoQ (and/or similar technologies) on congestion control, priorities, and response at CDNs

 • Characterization of QUIC priority schemes

-• Quantification of end to end latency for QUIC streams over QUIC data grams
+• Quantification of end-to-end latency for QUIC streams over QUIC datagrams

 • Impact of dramatically changing network conditions

-The results of these investigations will be published to standards bodies (e.g. IETF) and aid in the standardization effort.
+The results of these investigations will be published to standards bodies (e.g., IETF) and aid in the standardization effort.

 Proposal Submission:

-RFPs may be withdrawn as research proposals are funded, or interest in the specific topic is satisfied.
+After a preliminary review, we may ask you to revise and resubmit your proposal.
+RFPs maybe be withdrawn as research proposals are funded, or interest in the specific topic is satisfied.
+Researchers should plan to submit their proposals as soon as possible.

 General Requirements for Consideration, Proposal Details, FAQs